AJotaEme/branch_protections_gh/README.md

 The Python script(both versions) Consists of leveraging the [GitHub Rest API](https://docs.github.com/en/rest).

 Mainly it consists of 3 API calls
-1. [Get Repository Branches](https://docs.github.com/en/rest/reference/branches) / We could also use [Get Repository Branch](https://docs.github.com/en/rest/reference/branches#get-a-branch) if we are targeting a specific branch
+1. [Get Repository Branches](https://docs.github.com/en/rest/reference/branches) () We could also use [Get Repository Branch](https://docs.github.com/en/rest/reference/branches#get-a-branch) if we are targeting a specific branch)
 2. [Update a Branch Protection](https://docs.github.com/en/rest/reference/branches#update-branch-protection)
 3. [Create an issue](https://docs.github.com/en/rest/reference/issues#create-an-issue)

 We have three different function in the script were the API called is being formed:

 - `get_repo_branches()`*
-- `protect_branches()`
+- `protect_branch()`
 - `create_issue()`

->* Even though we are getting all branches, currently the script is checking for the `main` branch to protect only, to keep the demo simple.
+>* Even though we are getting all branches, currently the script is checking for the `main` branch to protect only.

 ## Local Version